International Students as Equipped and Empowered Disciples

 - Hands-on international student ministry experience

-- Part-time Internship in their field of study (in IFI or local Christian business)
+- Part-time Internship in their field of study (in IFI or a local Christian business)

 Admission into the ISEED training depends on securing a 25 hours per week part-time paid internship in the student’s field of study.
-We also have a summer ISEED, which provides a mini-version of the 10-month training.
+We also have an unpaid summer ISEED internship that provides a mini-version of the 10-month training.
 Summer ISEED runs from June 1 to August 1.
-The part-time internship during the summer is not paid.

 Read other stories from current ISEED interns!